histograph/installation/README.md

 This document explains how to install and configure all the essential components Histograph needs to run:

   1. Install Node.js and NPM
+  1. Install Neo4j
-  2. Install Neo4j
+  1. Install Histograph Neo4j plugin
-  3. Install Elasticsearch
+  1. Install Elasticsearch
-  4. Install Redis
+  1. Install Redis
-  5. Install Histograph
+  1. Install Histograph
-  6. Create and import data files
+  1. Create and import data files

 For setting up a production environment on Amazon Web Services, please see the [`histograph/aws`](https://github.com/histograph/aws) repository.